affans/covid19_deaths/visualizations/README.md

 3. Run `R/deaths_rayrender_render.R` using the `Rscript` command.
-E.g., at the command line run `Rscript R/deaths_rayrender_render.R [date number]` where `[date number]` is a number from 1 to 230.
-I ran this on a cluster, using the script in the `scripts_for_cluster` directory to submit all 230 jobs at once.
+E.g., at the command line run `Rscript R/deaths_rayrender_render.R [date number]` where `[date number]` is a number from 1 to the number of dates in the analysis.
+I ran this on a cluster, using the script in the `scripts_for_cluster` directory to submit all jobs at once.

 ### Run 2D visualizations